aws/codecatalyst-blueprints/packages/blueprints/test-blueprint/README.md

 yarn blueprint:release
 ```

-By default the blueprint will only show up in your organization.
-Contact the blueprint organization to flag your blueprints as public access.
+By default the blueprint will only show up in your space.
+Contact the blueprint space to flag your blueprints as public access.

 # Create an empty project